jomicm/tinyapp/README.md

 - Added date and time when the URL was created.
 - Count all visits including anonymous ones.
 - Count unique visits of all visitors.
+- Added a table of visits when you edit a link.
 - `method-override` included to use `PUT` and `DELETE` in Express.
 - Bootstrap alerts included to handle messages (success, info, danger) to the user.

 ## Authors